 So you’ve saved up and can finally bring your loved ones to the cruise of your life.
 Now that you’ve booked your liveaboard, the tricky part comes next.
-What to pack for your upcoming cruise and your exciting exploration?
+What to pack for your upcoming cruise and exciting exploration?

 Bring a long dress for a sunset and a fancy night on a deck